itspriyambhattacharya/ml_classification_heart_disease_detection_app_2_UCI_dataset/README.md

 ## Live Application

-If deployed on Streamlit Cloud or another platform, the application can be accessed through a web interface where users can enter patient attributes and obtain predictions instantly.
+The app is deployed on Streamlit Cloud and the application can be accessed through a web interface where users can enter patient attributes and obtain predictions instantly.

 App Link: https://uciheartdiseasedetection.streamlit.app/